 - Your study, research or internship will take place in a country outside the EEA.

 - A Holland Scholarship is not meant for study or internship in your home country.

 We recommend that you apply for the scholarship at least 2 months before you plan to go abroad.
 Your scholarship application (the 'before the mobility' section in Mobility Online) has to be finalized at least two weeks before departure.

 After you register your stay abroad in Mobility Online, and answer the scholarship question, a scholarship will automatically be allocated to you.
-You can not specifically apply for a certain scholarship; scholarships are allocated by the scholarship officer based on availability and eligibility.
+You can not specifically apply for a specific scholarship; scholarships are allocated by the scholarship officer based on availability and eligibility.
 If you are eligible for more than one scholarship, the scholarship with the highest scholarship amount will be allocated (depending on availability).